AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installing a custom Home Menu title

 <p class="note">
-Make sure you have a backed up <code>homemenu.cia</code> file before proceeding.
+Make sure you have a backed up <code>homemenu.cia</code> file before proceeding.<br/>
-Creating a NAND backup is recommended when modifying any system titles.
+Creating a NAND backup is recommended when modifying any system titles.<br/>
-Modifying the Home Menu title is safe and can be restored without NAND backups, but you should make one anyways.
+Modifying the Home Menu title is safe and can be restored without NAND backups, but you should make one anyways.<br/>
 If you bricked your console OS, see the restore section below.
 <br/><br/>
 System Update will fail if a custom Home Menu title is installed.
-To update your system, you must restore the Home Menu title back to its original state.
+To update your system, you must restore the Home Menu title back to its original state.<br/>
 After a system update, backup the <code>homemenu.cia</code> file again in case the Home Menu is also updated.<br/>
 The current Home Menu mod is likely compatible with the future system firmware versions with an updated Home Menu version.
 If this mod stops working, I will update the base Home Menu title for this mod.